Muses and Bruises - Poems by Fran Lock, Collages by Steev Burgess

 £8 (plus £1.50 p&p) ISBN9781907464256.

-Culture Matters, an imprint of Manifesto Press, has published a new collection of poetry by Fran Lock.
+Culture Matters has published a new collection of poetry by Fran Lock.
 The poems are accompanied by collages by Steev Burgess.

 Fran lock is an activist, writer and illustrator, and one of the finest political poets around.
 Like John Clare, Lock evokes the troubling, often agonising effects of capitalist society on personal and social identity.
 Her feminist and socialist poetry weaves psychological insight and social awareness into themes of poverty, mental health problems, sexual abuse, domestic violence and political struggle.
 Vivid, lavish and punchy, it combines a deep sense of anger and injustice with vulnerable empathy and compassion.